Let’s call out a hard truth.

 - Example.
 Back to that New York City Realtor – Interview people in the mortgage business, assessors, surveyors, builders, etc.

 Becoming an authority in your niche will have it’s advantages.
 Over time you become the person other people want to interview and learn from.
-That takes time, hard work, and a dedication to what you do exceptional so the body of work stands out on its own.
+You become the go-to resource for your community.. or you become that “LinkedIn Superstar” everyone is following the content of.
+That takes time, hard work, and a dedication to what you do exceptional so your body of work stands out on its own.

 Work smart.
 Be yourself.
 Show your value.